This post may contain affiliate links. Please read our disclosure policy.

 Bread pudding is known for being served with a sauce!
 Many are made with a rum sauce, but in this case, we are using Bourbon!
 It gives it such a smooth flavor and pairs so well with the apples and pecans.

 The sauce is made with powdered sugar, melted butter, and bourbon.
 Mixed until smooth (I use a whisk or fork).
 Add in the cream and mix again until smooth!
 SIMPLE RIGHT?
 But it is DIVINE!

 If you are opposed to the bourbon, you can omit it and add in water or milk to get the desired thickness.

 Pour the sauce over the Apple Pecan Bread Pudding.
 I usually only pour about half and reserve the rest to drizzle over individual servings.
 But you can pour it all on as well!

 SERVING BOURBON BREAD PUDDING

 Store leftovers in the refrigerator covered for up to 3 days or freeze for up to 3 months.
-You may want to slice into individual servings and freeze.
+You may want to slice it into individual servings and freeze them.
 Then thaw and enjoy!